KamikazeVildsvin/Rotten/README.md

 # Rotten - DIY Pro Co RAT Clone
 This repository contains the KiCad files for a DIY clone of the classic Pro Co RAT distortion effect pedal.
+The schematic is an implementation of the one found on [ElectroSmash](https://www.electrosmash.com/proco-rat), so a big shout-out to them.
+The article on [ElectroSmash](https://www.electrosmash.com/proco-rat) has have a great description of the functionality of the circuit.

 ## REV1 Images
 ### PCB